Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Self-Supervision Literature Review

 \subsection{Previous reviews of self-supervised learning}

-Encouraged by the significant breakthroughs of SSL, extensive works have applied SSL techniques in medical imaging analysis to overcome the challenge of lacking sufficient labeled medical data to train reliable networks.
 Thus far, a series of studies have reviewed existing SSL approaches for medical images \citep{xu2021review,chowdhury2021applying, shurrab2022self,chen2022recent}.
-Most of the reviews were organized into an analogical structure, which is composed of the introduction, survey and discussion part.
+Most of the reviews were organized into an analogical structure consisting of the introduction, survey and discussion parts.
 The introduction part always includes the background of SSL and the selection criteria of published papers to be reviewed.
-In the survey part, related works are detailed in terms of several defined categories.
-In the end, latest research trends, potential issues and future directions will be fully discussed to offer fresh perspectives on community.
+The survey part summarizes numerous related works.
+In the end, the latest research trends, potential issues and future directions will be fully discussed to offer fresh perspectives on the community.